-Turmeric is a powerful anti-inflammatory and anti-oxidant rich spice that’s widely available.
-Find out 7 powerful benefits of consuming turmeric and check out 3 simple recipes you can make today!
+Turmeric is a powerful anti-inflammatory and anti-oxidant-rich spice that's widely available.
+Find out the 7 powerful benefits of consuming turmeric and check out 3 simple recipes you can make today!

 When it comes to spices, many of us think of them as flavor enhancers in food.
 And while that's true, most spices contain a ton of health benefits.
 However, there's one spice that stands out in particular.
 And that's turmeric.